Tobacco Bay Beach Bermuda

 A Top Snorkeling Beach

-Tobacco Bay beach is located in Bermuda's St. George's parish and is one of the most popular beaches in the island.
+Tobacco Bay beach is located in Bermuda's St. George's parish.
+It is small but a picturesque and a popular beach in the island.
 Locals say that the beach was so named because tobacco was found growing here many years back.
-This beach is one of our all time favorites for snorkeling.

 Tobacco bay beach Bermuda